druid-io/druid-io.github.io/druid-powered.md

 ## YeahMobi

 YeahMobi uses Druid to power a dashboard used for ad-tech analytics such as impression and conversion tracking, unique IP statistics, and aggregating metrics such as costs and revenues.

-## Easemob

-Easemob Technologies, Inc. is the leading provider of open IM platform, cloud computing customer services.
-We enable PaaS services for Instant Messaging and SaaS services for Mobile Customer Service.

 <hr/>